 River Basin states for shortage declaration criteria that would result in more frequent shortages but more limited cutbacks to Municipal & Industrial (M&I) and Indian deliveries.
-The Water Banking Authority has stored millions of acre-feet of water for times when shortage would be deep enough to million acre-feet more each year than it receives from Lake Powell and from side inflows.
-If steps are not taken in the next few years to correct the structural deficit, there is increased likelihood of conflict among the Basin States, the United States and Mexico."
-This is a most sobering acknowledgement.
-The briefing paper can be found at http://www.cap-az.com/documents/meetings/05-01-2014/9.%20Colorado%20 River%20Report%20May%201%20Board.pdf.
+The Water Banking Authority has stored millions of acre-feet of water for times when shortage would be deep enough to

 Notably, the term "structural deficit" was used in association with Colorado River allocations in a recent Central Arizona Project white paper, entitled "The State of the Colorado River".
 The paper states: "The continued decline in Lake Mead is due in large measure to the structural deficit that exists in the Lower Basin.
-Simply put, the Lower Basin uses about 1.2
+Simply put, the Lower Basin uses about 1.2 Use of recycled water for potable and other water needs Access to and utilization of renewable supplies The surface water/groundwater interface